jrsouthh/jrsouth_sidequest_W4/README.md

 ## Authors

-Karen Cochrane and David Han
+Karen Cochrane and David Han - Edited by Jenny South

 ---

 ## Description

-This is the week 4 sidequest where I am are working to learn how to creates different levels using arrays and JSON data
+This is the week 4 sidequest where I am are working to learn how to create different levels using arrays and JSON data

 ---